Methods of Analysis Used In Taste Masking

 In-vitro models are being studied to gain early insight into potential aversive attributes of drug actives in pre-clinical research.
 However, there is limited published research that shows a relationship between preclinical tests of NCEs and human response.
 As such these models are currently of limited utility in predicting taste issues or guiding the development of palatable formulations.

-When first-in-human clinical studies indicate potential palatability issues, or if these remain unknown, descriptive sensory analysis methods are commonly used to guide formulation development.
+When first-in-human clinical studies indicate potential palatability issues, or if these remain unknown, quantitative sensory analysis methods are commonly used to guide formulation development.
 For example to:

 - Identify the aversive sensory attributes